better-internet/radworks-docs/docs/community/05_rad_token.md

 import Grid, { Button } from '@site/src/components/Grid'

-$RAD is the native token of the Radworks Network, used as the primary means to coordinate all actors, govern the treasury, and reward infrastructure providers on top of the Radicle network.
+$RAD is the native token of the Radworks Network, used as the primary means to coordinate all actors, govern the treasury, and will reward infrastructure providers on top of the Radicle network.

 ## How it works